AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Lock Axis\>
- |
+(D9 and ST only) Not currently used.

  ---
 ## \<Macro\>
- Opens the Macro menu.
+ Opens the Macro menu, which allows you to record sequences of keypresses for playback.
+See [Key Macro buttons](../titan-basics/front-panel-buttons.md/#key-macro-buttons).

  ---
 ## \<Mask FX\>
- (D9 only) Opens the Mask FX menu.
+ (D9 only) Opens the Mask FX menu which allows you to create masks to block running shapes.
+Also available as a softkey on the Shapes and Effects menu.
+See [Mask Fx](../effects/shape-generator.md/#masking-shapes-using-mask-fx).

  ---
 ## \<Menu Latch\>
  Latches the current menu so that it remains active when you complete the action.
-Useful for copy, move etc.
+Useful for copy, move etc. Useful for copy, move etc. See [The Menu/Softkeys](../titan-basics/other-parts-of-the-touch-screen.md/#the-menusoftkeys).

  ---
 ## \<Min/Max\>
- Changes current workspace between minimum and maximum size.
+ Changes current workspace window between minimum (quarter screen) and maximum (full screen) size.
+See [Window Size](../titan-basics/workspace-windows.md/#changing-window-size-and-appearance).

  ---
 ## \<ML Menu\>